csharp75/IMS-Base/README.md

 ### Mixins

-There are several Sass **functions** and **mixins** to simplify CSS and 'allow you to define styles that can be re-used throughout your stylesheet'. [sass-lang.com - mixins](https://sass-lang.com/documentation/at-rules/mixin)
+There are several Sass **functions** and **mixins** included to simplify CSS and 'allow you to define styles that can be re-used throughout your stylesheet'. [sass-lang.com - mixins](https://sass-lang.com/documentation/at-rules/mixin)

 #### Font size mixin